Vote for your Future (2018) is a campaign to encourage FOCA’s members across Ontario to get involved in the Municipal election process.

 August 21, 2018 Why three elections in two years could mean a ‘lost year’ for municipalities (TVO)

 March 25, 2018 – A civil election campaign is vital to encourage women in politics (Toronto Star)

 March 6, 2018 – Candidates have less time to file for municipal election bid (Kingston Whig-Standard)

-March 3, 2018 – Launch of Vote for your Future (2018)!
+March 3, 2018 – Launch of the Vote for your Future campaign (2018)!
 FOCA members practiced voting, and helped to define municipal priorities and “Why to Vote” at the FOCA AGM & Spring Seminar in Toronto, with the assistance of John Beebe, Senior Advisor on Democratic Engagement, Faculty of Arts, Ryerson University.